-As an introvert myself, I thought it a little odd that I’m also a polyglot (I speak French, German, Italian and Spanish, as well as my native English) because I would normally associate polyglotism with being able to speak multiple languages, rather than just read, write or listen to them – and that involves quite a lot of social interaction if you want to become fluent.
+As an introvert, I’ve always thought it a little odd that I’m also a polyglot (I speak French, German, Italian and Spanish, as well as my native English) because I would normally associate polyglotism with being able to speak multiple languages, rather than just read, write or listen to them – and that involves quite a lot of social interaction if you want to become fluent.

-And, of course, social interaction is rather like Kryptonite to introverts…!
+And, as we know, social interaction is rather like Kryptonite to introverts…!

 The talk lasts for just over one hour, and covers (in a humorous way):

 - stories of my own experience of learning languages as an introvert polyglot

 - insights into the different brain chemistry and processing for introverts and extroverts

 - results of a survey about extroverts, introverts and language learning, which I ran prior to the event